guardian/service-catalogue/packages/cloudquery/README.md

 - A Snyk token

 ## Setup
+1. Get developer playground credentials from Janus

-In the project root, run the following, and follow the resulting instructions:
+2. In the project root, run the following, and follow the resulting instructions:

 ```sh
 ./packages/cloudquery/script/setup